SEKOIA-IO/documentation/docs/getting_started/SSO_openid_connect.md

-# Single Sign-On With OpenID Connect
+# Configure SSO with OpenID Connect

 To make it easier for employees to access SEKOIA.IO, you can enable SSO in your SEKOIA.IO community.